Onboarding as a WhatsApp ASP

 Additional information to collect

-In addition to the information described in the previous section, your front-end system must also retrieve the following information in order to successfully create WhatsApp senders through calls made to Sinch's Provisioning API.
+In addition to the information described in the previous section, your system must also retrieve the following information in order to successfully create WhatsApp senders through calls made to Sinch's Provisioning API.

 Warning: